When should you start preparing for storm and tornado season? What should you do?

 These aren't essential survival bags--they don't have like tents inside or anything.
 Just a change of clothes, some snacks, water, and kid favorites in case we have to be away for awhile.

-Some of what we keep in our bags include:
+Some of what we keep in our bags or nearby to grab include:

 - Clothes (including a light jacket)